Mini-class

 Specifically, if we only look at the gradient term contributed by KL penalty when “maximizing $J$” (the penalty term carries a negative sign in $J$, so the ascent direction naturally carries $-\beta$):

-They are the same random variable, not just equal in expectation.
+They are the same random variable, not merely equal in expectation.

 Where the Two Implementations Still Differ